 Rhino Revolution concentrates its support on the Private Reserves - whilst the National Parks also face enormous problems, they are relatively well funded.

 Our focus area is approximately 300,000 hectares within a 50km radius.
 By raising more funds, we can protect more rhino by covering a greater area.

-The town has only three major tar road entrances, namely the Tunnel road from Lydenburg (R527) and the Phalaborwa/Nelspruit road (R40) at the Oliphants River and the Kruger Park Orpen Gate turn off.
+The town has only three major tar road entrances, namely the Tunnel road from Lydenburg (R527), the Phalaborwa/ Nelspruit road (R40) and the Kruger Park Orpen Gate turn off.
 This allows us to have a completely controlled and monitored environment by simply closing off these three access points.

 The community has a spirit of working together for conservation as seen by the large conservancies formed through the removal of fences over the last 20-30 years.
-These include Thornybush Game Reserve, Kapama, Blue Canyon Game Conservancy, Selati Game Reserve, Timbavati, Klaserie and many others.
+These include Thornybush, Kapama, Blue Canyon Game Conservancy, Selati Game Reserve, Timbavati, Klaserie and many others.

-In addition to the co-operation between the Military, Police, Protrack, Private Reservesk Management and Farm Watch, the local Action Group has had major buy-in from the local station commander and nominated a dedicated SAPS officer who attends all meetings.
+In addition to the co-operation between the Military, Police, ProTrack, Private Reserves Management and Farm Watch, the local Action Group has had major buy-in from the local station commander and nominated a dedicated SAPS officer who attends all meetings.

-Farm Watch is a well established community watch program which operates with the SAPS in monitoring crime activity and one of the major reasons that the Hoedpsruit Police Department are known as the best and most effective in our region.
+A well established community watch program which operates with the SAPS, monitoring crime activity, Farm Watch are one of the reasons the Hoedpsruit Police Department are known as the most effective in our region.